Purpose, organisation and key activities of GeoNor

 - An active and frequently updated GeoNor website which serves as relevant information and communication platform for senior and early career members of GeoNor.
 The website will provide information on relevant scientific projects, relevant meetings, training courses, opportunities for exchange visits, etc. in Norway and outside Norway.
 Early career/young geomorphologists will be given their own space within this website.

 - The compilation and email distribution of a bi-annual GeoNor newsletter.
 National and international GeoNor members will be invited to submit contributions to the newsletter (e.g., information on research projects, training courses, workshops and seminars, exchange opportunities, etc.).
 Early career/young geomorphologists will be given their own section within this newsletter.

 - The biennial organisation of national GeoNor meetings at varying field locations in Norway.
 At the varying meeting locations relevant ongoing research projects will be presented by GeoNor members and discussed within the group.
 The biennial GeoNor meetings will include scientific presentations from senior and early career scientists, extended scientific discussions, field excursions, and training courses for early career scientists.
 To each GeoNor meeting at least one senior and one early career representative of other Nordic geomorphology groups/communities and at least one international colleague (from outside the Nordic countries) with relevant published contributions on the geomorphology of Norway will be invited.
-The kick-off meeting of GeoNor will be organised in combination with the first GeoNorth meeting in Norway in October 2020, and the first national GeoNor biennial meeting will be held in 2021.
+The kick-off meeting of GeoNor will be organised in combination with the first GeoNorth meeting in Trondheim, Norway, 1-2 October 2020, and the first national GeoNor biennial meeting will be held in 2021.